-While there is no objection, in principle, to development on this land, the quality of design for an area recognised as being of world significance, is not considered to meet the required standard set out in the current DVMWHS Management Plan.
-Equally, the next iteration of the DVMWHS Management Plan will set out a 'design rationale' for the Site and its Buffer Zone.
-Even in the absence of supporting information, the dwelling can be described as being of a suburban type that makes no reference to their context.
+In terms of assessing the impact of the proposed development, the Buffer Zone should be considered as having equal weight to the World Heritage Site, since the Site's setting forms an integral part of its significance.
+While there is no objection, in principle, to the development on this land for a single dwelling, the quality of design, for an area recognised as being of world significance, should meet the required standard set out in the current DVMWHS Management Plan.
+With particular reference to this issue, the next iteration of the DVMWHS Management Plan, which is out for public consultation, will set out a 'design rationale' for the Site and its Buffer Zone.